MystenLabs/walrus-docs/docs/usage/setup.md

 sui client switch --env testnet
 ```

-After this, you should get something like this (everything besides the "testnet" line is optional):
+After this, you should get something like this (everything besides the `testnet` line is optional):

 ```terminal
 $ sui client envs